-Another portion of the Kerdi system is that of the Schluter- Ditra uncoupling membrane for tiled floors.
+Another portion of the Kerdi Shower System is the Ditra uncoupling membrane for tiled floors.
 Ditra provides effective uncoupling, or a forgiving shear interface through its unique geometric configuration.
 It allows for in-plane movement that effectively neutralizes the differential movement stresses between the substrate and the tile, thus eliminating the major cause of cracking and delaminating of the tiled surface.

 Ditra is also waterproof and provides vapor management.
 The membrane protects the substrate from moisture penetration since most substrates today are moisture sensitive, but also allows moisture to escape from beneath the tile.
 If this moisture was not allowed to escape, it would eventually damage the surface of the floor.